atreynolds36/GTNexus-Mobile/README.md

 Before PhoneGap can be installed, freeware Node.js must be installed.
 Node.js is an environment that allows Javascript to be run outside of the browser.
 In this case, on the Phonegap cloud.
-It can be found [here] (http://nodejs.org/) Downloading and installing it is generally straight forward.
+It can be found [here] (http://nodejs.org/).
+Downloading and installing it is generally straight forward.

 #### Step 1

 Once nodejs is installed, run the following command from your command prompt:

-On Windows: 'npm install -g phonegap'
+On Windows: `npm install -g phonegap`

-On Mac or Linux: 'sudo npm install -g phonegap'
+On Mac or Linux: `sudo npm install -g phonegap`

 This might take a few moments, while PhoneGap downloads and installs.

 #### Step 2